decoy-school/school-site/src/about-us/meet-the-governors.md

       schools and supporting maths development.
 I have a strong belief in allowing children access to an equitable classroom, where they all play a part.
-  - title: Oliver Laity – Co-opted Governor (Chair of BM Committee)
-    picture: /uploads/oliver-laity.jpg
-    bio: >-
-      My careers work at the University of Exeter involves helping people to realise their own career dreams and achieve happiness and fulfilment in their working lives which is an exciting brief.
-Sometimes this involves working with people who are still choosing their career, and at others, helping people in established careers to find new opportunities or challenges.
-I’m therefore proud to chair the Business Management Committee at Decoy and hope to be able to support staff in their development at the school.

-      I’m a qualified careers advisor, coach, mentor and marketer and I'm happiest when I'm supporting people to succeed.
-At the school I help to support the development of physical education and some communications work, including supporting the development of the website.

-      I’m very keen that Decoy communicates well with parents and have been pleased to see this improve during my time as governor.
   - title: Sandra Cartwright - Co-opted Governor (Co Vice Chair of Governing Body)
     picture: /uploads/sandra-c.jpg
     bio: Born in Cornwall, and educated at the local Girls Grammar School, I began